 Aims & Objectives

-To provide a platform for key sector business leaders to inform and influence strategic and economic development issues, while promoting understanding, cooperation and partnerships across the private, public and third sectors with the aim of delivering an outstanding quality of life that is enjoyed by everyone within the City of Plymouth.
+Our Strategy: To provide a platform for key leaders to inform and influence strategic and economic development issues, while promoting understanding, cooperation and partnerships across the private, public and third sectors.

 - Provide a forum for briefings and debate on strategic and economic development issues in the presence of the City Council’s cabinet, shadow cabinet, and chief officers (who are standing observers of the group).

 - Contribute to the views of Plymouth City Council and other adjacent local authorities and to support them on economic issues.

 - Communicate such views within the membership and externally as appropriate.